Dave Lee (jazz musician): Career

 Lee's composing career began in the 1950s writing jingles for television advertisements, some 700 in all, after which he teamed up with lyricist Herbert Kretzmer.
 Their hit songs included "Bangers and Mash" (1961, sung by Peter Sellers), "Goodness Gracious Me" (1960, for Sellers and Sophia Loren) and "Kinky Boots" (originally written for That Was The Week That Was in 1963, then recorded in 1964 by Honor Blackman and Patrick Macnee whom Lee had worked with in The Avengers and a novelty hit for them on a 1990 re-release).
 They also wrote the West End stage musical Our Man Crichton in 1964.

 Lee worked on BBC satirical shows such as That Was the Week That Was (TW3; 1962–63), where he backed Millicent Martin singing different lyrics to the theme tune each week.
 He was also leader of the resident musicians known as Dave Lee & The Boys on the BBC radio comedy series I'm Sorry, I'll Read That Again (1964–73).
 A running gag on the show was to imply that the band were a lot older than their name implied: "and the music was played by Dave Lee & The Boys.
 (Boys??!?)"
 He won an award for "In the Summer of His Years", his composition for TW3 about the assassination of President Kennedy, to add to his Ivor Novello and BBC Jazz Musician of the Year awards.

 Lee also wrote the theme tune to the 1963 TV series Take Four, a programme made by Associated-Rediffusion, and incidental music for the TV series Adam Adamant Lives! in 1966.

 His film music career began in 1960 with low-budget features, but gradually he progressed to fine orchestral scores for feature films such as The Masque of the Red Death (1964) for Roger Corman.
 He also scored the movies The Kitchen (1961), Hair of the Dog (1962) and The Very Edge (1963).
 In 1983, Lee was elected BBC Jazz Society Musician of the Year, and in 1990 was one of the founders of jazz-only radio station 102.2 Jazz FM.

 Still active in his 90s, his novel Nothing Rhymes with Silver about a fictional jazz pianist was published in 2007.
+100th birthday celebrations are taking place in 2026.